 What is mind mapping?

 The English term “mind map” was introduced by Tony Buzan.
 The terms “thought map or association diagram” are analogous.
 A mind map helps to freely develop your own thoughts and ideas for a topic.
 The representation is based on a tree.
-The Central Concept stands in the middle, from which the other related words spread out radially on branches.
-The terms continue to branch out towards the edge.
-How deep and how wide the individual branches branch out is up to the creator of the map.

 One of the advantages is that it moves away from being presented as a simple list or line-up in normal text.
 The map can spread in all directions.
 In addition, the position of the branches and terms can support learning by stimulating visual thinking and remembering.
 Therefore, additional colors, symbols, links or groupings of similar themes can easily be incorporated into the map.
 There are only a few limits to your creativity.
 Of course, it is important that the target group for which a mind map is created understands it.
 In many work situations, idea maps can also be created in a team.
 You usually only have to communicate about a few basic properties.